dailybruin/interactive.2015.a-paper-trail/_posts/2015-11-12-paolo-jara-riveros.markdown

 <figure>
   <img src="/img/photos/ns.BOB.Paolo.picB.AW.jpg" />
-  <figcaption>Paolo Jara-Riveros poses with a portrait of a woman who has accepted his gender identity and taken him in to her Los Angeles home.</figcaption>
+  <figcaption>Paolo Jara-Riveros had the coordinates of his home in Lima, Peru, tattooed onto his forearm.
+He has lived in the United States since he was 15 years old, when he and his mother immigrated to California.</figcaption>
 </figure>

 That feeling followed him through his last two years of high school in Alhambra, his five years at a community college in Pasadena and finally his two semesters at Cal Poly Pomona studying hospitality management.
 After that, Jara-Riveros had had enough.